0% VAT on solar, battery storage & heat pumps until 31 March 2027

 The Solis hybrid inverter paired with Pylontech batteries is the value-conscious choice.
 Solid kit, well-supported, but with less polish than the premium brands.

 Lowest capital cost.
-Typically 30-45% below an equivalent Tesla Powerwall install. £4,000-£5,500 for a 10kWh install is achievable.
+Typically 30–45% below an equivalent Tesla Powerwall install. £4,800 for a 5 kWh starter and £8,200 for a 15 kWh stack are achievable today.

 Hybrid inverter included.
 Solis hybrid inverters handle solar + battery + grid in a single box.
 For new solar + battery installs, the integration is clean.